dseguy/changedBehavior/behavior/mixedKeyword.rst

 ______
 .. code-block:: output

-   PHP Fatal error:  Cannot use 'mixed' as class name as it is reserved in /codes/mixedKeyword.php on line 3
+   PHP Fatal error:  Cannot use 'mixed' as class name as it is reserved

-   Fatal error: Cannot use 'mixed' as class name as it is reserved in /codes/mixedKeyword.php on line 3
+   Fatal error: Cannot use 'mixed' as class name as it is reserved